radaeze/radaeze.github.io/_technical/nested.md

     url: "/downloads/nested.rst"
 ---

-_Rae Davis wrote this procedure for internal engineering teams at Twitter in support of a documentation findability initiative.
+_Rae Davis wrote this procedure for internal engineering teams in support of a documentation findability initiative.
 The writing sample has been altered to remove confidential information._